maziac/currah_uspeech_tests/readme.md

 Writing to address 1000h will make uSpeech HW "speak" the written allophone.
 Normally, after the last allophone a pause (e.g. 0) should be written.
 If that is not done the last allophone is looped.
-But not the complete allophone but only the repetitive part.
-I.e. "/AA/" will repeated as a continuous "AAAAAAAAAAAAA". "/SH/" will be repeated as "SHHHHHHHH".
+E.g. "/AA/" will repeated as a continuous "AAAAAAAAAAAAA".
-Only the last part of the allophone is repeated.

 The busy bit (Bit 0 of 1000h) is set and immmediately reset regularly if no new allophone is written.